Joely0819/project1/README.md

         Biographies have the R Rating as theri top MPAA rating at 42.9%
 * Which genre contains the highest average IMDB ratings?
     * Our data, visualized by a bar graph and histograms, presents that the top three highly rated genres are Documentary, Short, and Biography respectively.
 The data presented that         Documentaries narrowly beat out Shorts with the highest average IMDB Rating at 7.09 out of 10
-    * Through histograms, we observed that there was a rating within the documentary genre that lies outside the overall pattern of the distribution.
-This low outlier on the                 Documentary histogram slightly lowers the average and that the most produced genre, Comedy, has an above-average rating.
-Within the documentary genre, the histogram is             skewed to the left with the most counts belonging to ratings between 6 to 8 out of 10.
+    * Within the Documentary genre, the histogram is             skewed to the left with the most counts belonging to ratings between 6 to 8 out of 10.
 Within the comedy genre, the most counts per rating were less skewed but Comedy did          not have the highest user rating compared to documentaries.
     * Statistcal analysis shows that two of the three  top genres by user rating have the lowest standard deviations.
 Biography at 0.77, Documentary at 0.92 and Shorts at 1.25.
 Presenting that most users rated these genres very highly and there were not many outliers among the data.

 * According to the analysis, our hypothesis was incorrect.
 The Documentary genre is the most popular genre based on user rating on Netflix.